TimEngleSF/littersort_ai/README.md

-Please add your secret_key in settings.py
+Please add your secret_key, which would be created automatically when you create a new project in settings.py